|

 7 copy prints

-He graduated from Texas A&M University in 1927 and, over the next ten years, was a
+in 1921.
+He graduated from Texas A&M University in 1927 and, over the next ten

-county agricultural agent in Gaines, Terry, and Hale counties.
-In 1943, Davis became
+years, was a county agricultural agent in Gaines, Terry, and Hale counties.
+In

-general manager of the Plains Cooperative Oil Mill in Lubbock, where he served in this
+1943, Davis became general manager of the Plains Cooperative Oil Mill in

 Davis, Tommie